It’s just a bit of snow…

-Snow and ice, in particular, can cause significant issues.
-So we do everything we can to prevent delays by preparing effectively to get you around safely this winter.
+In fact, snow and ice in particular, can cause significant issues.
+We do everything we can to prevent delays by preparing effectively to get you around safely this winter.

-Wind is another problem.
-If it causes snow drifts deeper than 30cm, or about a foot, trains can’t run safely unless they’re fitted with snow ploughs.
+- In very snowy weather where snow lies deeper than 30cm, trains can’t run safely unless they have been fitted with snow ploughs.

 How we plan ahead to minimise disruption